 Bestseller emails

-In keeping with the Pareto principle, most ecommerce companies generate 80% of their profit from 20% of their products.
+In keeping with the Pareto principle, most eCommerce companies generate 80% of their profit from 20% of their products.
 In that sense, you can hardly go wrong with recommending the products you sell the most to your customers.
 Thankfully, you don't need any advanced tracking to know your bestselling products.
 Smart algorithms can parse what your bestsellers are based on sales volumes, and then tailor which bestsellers a customer sees based on their buying or browsing behavior.

 You'll most often see bestsellers on the home page or collection pages, but you also have the option to share them via bestseller emails.
 You can also include the bestseller label on your most popular products so that visitors can identify them as they scroll through your website.